holyhansss/holyhansss.github.io/content/CTFs/DamnVulnerableDefi/DamnVulnerableDefi_WriteUp.md

 }
 ```

 Here is how it goes.
 We first get the balance of DVT token of pool and get payload of `approve()` function that allows attacker can withdraw the DVT tokens.
 Since pool will be the caller of approve function, it does not revert.
 Then execute flashloan.
 The first argement of flashLoan function should be 0, so we do not have to payback.
-All after that, we can withdraw 1 million DVT token using __transferFrom()__.
+All after that, we can withdraw 1 million DVT token using `transferFrom()` function.